santiagosayshey/DigiBrain/Job Search/Common Responses.md

 **Initiative:** When I was frustrated with how tedious my media server setup was, instead of just accepting it, I built Dictionarry to automate the pain points.
 It started as a personal project but grew into something that's helped thousands of other people with the same problems.

 **Communication:** A lot of my work involves taking complex technical concepts and making them accessible.
 Whether I'm writing development updates, helping community members troubleshoot issues, or designing user interfaces, I focus on being clear and meeting people where they are rather than assuming everyone has the same technical background.

+Currently completing Bachelor of Computer Science with a Major in Cybersecurity at University of Adelaide (February 2022 - November 2025).
+Maintaining a 6.6/7.0 GPA (High Distinction average) with coursework including Algorithms & Data Structures, Secure Programming, Web & Database Computing, Operating Systems, Computer Networks, and Cybersecurity Fundamentals.
+Expected graduation November 2025.